November 26, 2019

 Marketing activities are only as effective as the inventory planning that supports them.
 Smart BI tools provide a central repository to all inventory and customer data pooled from multiple systems, such as PoS, warehouse management systems, ERPs, and more, analyze it to rectify weaknesses and identify opportunities.

-Retail business intelligence helps business owners refine inventory by:
+Retail business intelligence and operational intelligence help business owners refine inventory by:

 This way, BI solutions aid retailers in creating and executing inventory strategies that are well-aligned with sales and revenue goals.